mirte-robot/mirte-documentation/doc/mirte_master.md

   - VEML6040 color sensor

 ### Flashing the Pico
-go to ```/usr/local/src/mirte/mirte-install-scripts/``` and run ```./upload_arduino.sh upload_pico Telemetrix4rpipico```.
+<s> Go to /usr/local/src/mirte/mirte-install-scripts/ and run ./upload_arduino.sh upload_pico Telemetrix4rpipico.
 This will stop ROS, flash the Pico and restart ROS again.
-If flashing failed or something else, it will tell you how to restart ROS again.
+If flashing failed or something else, it will tell you how to restart ROS again. </s>

+Download the latest uf2 from [here](https://mirte.arend-jan.com/files/telemetrix/release/Telemetrix4RpiPico.uf2) and upload it with picotool ( `wget https://mirte.arend-jan.com/files/telemetrix/release/Telemetrix4RpiPico.uf2 ; sudo picotool load -f Telemetrix4RpiPico.uf2` ).

 ## Electronics
 The Mirte-master is built to be as easy to work with as possible, there should be no need to change anything in the electronics.